caente/graphs/README.md

 Tiny library for exploring Graph implementations in Scala

 ### DirectedGraph
-So far the only implementation is "Directed Acyclic Graph", and is implemented with "Deap First" approach for searching.
+So far the only implementation is "Directed Acyclic Graph", and is implemented with "Deep First Search" approach for searching.
 The internal representation of the graph is a a `HashMap[A, List[A]]`, where the key is the node, and the values are the nodes for which the key as a an edge with.

 #### Creating a `DirectedGraph`:
 For now the only way to create a `DirectedGraph` is by the `apply` method of its companion object: